Josh Talks: Awards

 On 25 January 2019, Josh Talks was awarded with the National Media Award by Honourable President of India, Ramnath Kovind for #MakeYourMark campaign to create awareness and engagement amongst the first time voters.
 The company was named in a list of "Top 50 Startups of India" for 2017 by Economic Times.

 Partners

 Some of the major partners of Josh Talks are UN Women, United Nations Development Programme, ILO, DICCI, Indian Army, and among many others.
 One of Josh Talks' major partners is Facebook with whom they conduct conferences, workshops & bootcamps to encourage entrepreneurship in India.

 The company's content can be found on YouTube, Facebook, iTunes, Saavn amongst other online platforms.

 Josh has covered over 1,000+ speakers with over 8.93 Million subscribers on YouTube and 999,000+ fans on Facebook., and receives 20 Million views monthly.

 Speakers

-Some of Josh Talks' speakers have been Boman Irani, Anurag Kashyap, Sonam Wangchuk, Laxmi Narayan Tripathi, Zeishan Quadri, and Ankur Warikoo.
+Some of Josh Talks' speakers have been Boman Irani, Anurag Kashyap, Sonam Wangchuk, Laxmi Narayan Tripathi, Zeishan Quadri, Ritesh Agarwal Sanjay Kathuria and Ankur Warikoo.